EhsaasChaudhary/Amusement-park/stories.md

 - Admins can view entry and ride ticket cancellation statistics.
 - Refund percentages and reasons for cancellations are recorded.
 - Admins can generate reports on cancellation trends.
 ---
-## Owner User Stories

-### 12. Manage Marketing Campaigns
-**User Story:**
-"As the park owner, I want to create and manage promotional campaigns so that I can increase park revenue and visitor engagement."

-**Acceptance Criteria:**
-- Owners can create and schedule email/SMS marketing campaigns.
-- Promotional campaigns can be targeted based on user activity.
-- Campaign performance is tracked, showing engagement rates.

-### 13. Track Marketing Campaign Performance
-**User Story:**
-"As the park owner, I want to track promotional campaign effectiveness so that I can optimize future campaigns."

-**Acceptance Criteria:**
-- Engagement metrics such as open rates and conversions are displayed.
-- Revenue impact of marketing campaigns is analyzed.
-- Performance trends are visualized using graphs.

-### 14. View Financial Reports
-**User Story:**
-"As the park owner, I want to analyze financial reports so that I can make informed business decisions."

-**Acceptance Criteria:**
-- Owners can access detailed financial summaries.
-- Ticket sales revenue and marketing expenses are displayed.
-- Reports can be exported for offline analysis.

-### 15. Manage Admin Users
-**User Story:**
-"As the park owner, I want to manage admin accounts so that I can control who has access to park operations."

-**Acceptance Criteria:**
-- Owners can create, edit, or remove admin accounts.
-- Admin roles and permissions can be modified.
-- An audit log tracks all admin activities.

----